Create Complex Passwords

 - Avoid using keyboard patterns such as "asdfgh", “qwerty” or “12345”.

-- Use completely different passwords for each of your accounts - that way, if a password is compromised on one site, attackers won’t gain access to all your accounts at once.
+- Use completely different passwords for each of your accounts so if a password is compromised on one site, hackers won’t gain access to additional accounts.

 - Many sites provide the option to use password recovery questions in case you forget your password.
 We recommend not using recovery questions where possible because the questions are too easy to answer.
 (Use a password manager to remember passwords instead.
 See below.)
 If you are forced to set up password recovery questions, provide complex passwords as answers instead of the real answers to the questions.